tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 >  Field attributes that can be changed without the need to re-create the index include: `retrievable`, `searchAnalyzer`, `synonymMaps`.
 >

 Although existing fields cannot be deleted and most attributes cannot be changed, new fields can be added to an existing index at any time.
 The same applies to a [`suggester`](suggesters.md).
-New fields may be added to a `suggester` at the same time fields are added, but existing fields cannot be removed from, nor added to, `suggesters` without an index rebuild.
+New fields may be added to a `suggester` at the same time fields are added, but existing fields cannot be removed from nor added to `suggesters` without an index rebuild.

-When a new field is added, all existing documents in the index will automatically have a null value for that field.
-No additional storage space is consumed until a valued is provided for the new field for existing documents ([using merge](addupdate-or-delete-documents.md)).
+When a new field is added, all existing documents in the index automatically have a null value for that field.
+No additional storage space is consumed until one of two things occur: a valued is provided for the new field ([using merge](addupdate-or-delete-documents.md)), or new documents are added.

 Once an analyzer, a tokenizer, a token filter or a char filter is defined, it cannot be modified.
 New ones can be added to an existing index only if the `allowIndexDowntime` flag is set to true in the index update request: